 Saner creates the account, which then appears on the Accounts page.

-Note: All Saner tools provisioned for the parent organization are automatically assigned to the account during creation.
+| Note: All Saner tools provisioned for the parent organization are automatically assigned to the account during creation.
 To change the tools provisioned for the account, modify the account preferences. |

-Modify an account
+Modify an Account

-User access level: You must be signed in as an Admin or Organization Admin to modify an account. |
+| User access level: You must be signed in either as an Admin, Super Admin or Organization Manager to modify an account. |

-1. Login to the Saner web console and access Control Panel.
+1. Log in to the Saner web console and access Control Panel.

 The Control Panel page appears.

-2. Click the drop-down menu next to the icon and select the organization you want to work with.
+icon and select the organization you want to work with.

 The Accounts page appears on the right side.

-3. In the Accounts table, under the Action column, click to the right of the account you want to modify.
+3. In the Accounts table, under the Action column, click

 The Modify Account Preferences page appears.